ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 5. **Performance Assurance**: Ensures that models are robust, accurate, and reliable.

 The ML workflow serves as a roadmap for both beginners and professionals, helping them navigate the complexities of data, algorithms, and deployment strategies.
 The workflow is iterative, meaning that improvements and adjustments are continuously made to achieve the best results.

+### **Discussion: Understanding the Importance of the ML Workflow**

+- **Objective:** Reflect on the key components and significance of the ML workflow in real-world applications.

+- **Discussion Prompts:**
+  - Why is having a well-defined workflow important for developing machine learning models?
+  - Can you think of examples where a lack of structure in the workflow might lead to inefficiencies or poor outcomes?
+  - How does the iterative nature of the ML workflow contribute to model performance and real-world applicability?
+  - In what ways can reproducibility and scalability impact the success of ML projects within organizations?
+  - Discuss how aligning the workflow with defined objectives can prevent misaligned solutions or wasted efforts.

 ---